Judith of Lens: Properties

-Judith held eight manors in her own name - i.e. manors which Doomsday shows were not let, by her, to local lords.
+Judith held eight manors in her own name - i.e. manors which the Domesday Book of 1086 shows were not let, by her, to local lords.
 Those eight manors, scattered around the ten counties, may have been used by Judith as homes when visiting her various estates.
 Included in them were the manors of Elstow and Kempston in Bedfordshire.

 Judith founded Elstow Abbey in around 1078, as a Benedictine nunnery, possibly as a memorial to Waltheof.
 She endowed the Abbey with a considerable amount of her properties in several counties.
 Judith also founded All Saints church in Kempston.
 Given these strong local connections, it is possible that Judith's primary home may have been at the manor at Kempston.
 Judith also founded a church at Hitchin and Elstow Abbey held a large amount of her property in that area.

-From the Domesday Book

-In POTONE Hugh holds ½ virgate of land from the Countess.
-Land for 1 plough; it is there, with 1 smallholder.
-The value is and was 5s; before 1066, 2s.
-Earl Tosti held this land in Potton, his manor.

-Countess Judith holds POTONE herself.
-It answers for 10 hides.
-Land for 12 ploughs.
-In lordship 3½ hides; 3 ploughs there.
-18 villagers and 2 Freemen with 8 ploughs; a ninth possible.
-13 smallholders and 3 slaves.
-1 mill, 5s; meadow for 12 ploughs; pasture for the village livestock.
-In total, value £12; when acquired 100s; before 1066 £13.

-King Edward held this manor; it was Earl Tosti's.
-There were 4 Freemen who had 1 hide and 1 virgate; they could grant to whom they would.

-In (Cockayne) HATLEY Countess Judith holds 3 hides and 2½ virgates as one manor.
-Land for 6½ ploughs.
-In lordship 1 hide and ½ virgate; 2 ploughs there.
-8 villagers with 4½ ploughs; woodland, 4 pigs.
-Value £6 5s; when acquired 100s; before 1066 £6.

-Earl Tosti held this manor.
-It lies in Potton, the Countess' own manor.
-A Freeman had 1 virgate; he could grant and sell, and withdraw to another lord.

-Ranulf brother of Ilger holds EVERTON from the Countess.
-It answers for 5 hides.
-Land for 5 ploughs; 2 ploughs there; 3 possible.
-4 villagers; 5 smallholders.
-Meadow for 1 plough.
-Value £3; when acquired 100s; as much before 1066.

-Earl Tosti held this manor.
-It lay in Potton, the Countess' own manor.